PokeZappy/rtype-documentation/source/lib_configuration.rst

 -----
 We use TOML to handle configuration files in our project.
 This library helps us store and manage settings or game options.
 The reasons we chose TOML are:

-- ** Readable Format: TOML's syntax is designed to be human-readable and easy to edit, making it simple to update or change settings.
+- **Readable Format**: TOML's syntax is designed to be human-readable and easy to edit, making it simple to update or change settings.
-- ** Lightweight and Flexible: TOML is compact and doesn't consume too much space or memory, which keeps the game efficient.
+- **Lightweight and Flexible**: TOML is compact and doesn't consume too much space or memory, which keeps the game efficient.
-- ** Compatibility: TOML's straightforward structure makes it easy to parse and flexible for adding new configuration options as the game evolves.
+- **Compatibility**: TOML's straightforward structure makes it easy to parse and flexible for adding new configuration options as the game evolves.

 Cereal (Serialization Library)
 -------------------------------
 We use cereal for serializing and deserializing messages between components.
 The reasons we chose cereal include:

-- ** Lightweight Serialization: cereal is optimized for performance, which is essential in real-time multiplayer games like ours.
+- **Lightweight Serialization**: cereal is optimized for performance, which is essential in real-time multiplayer games like ours.
-- ** Cross-Platform: It is compatible with multiple platforms, making it adaptable to various development environments.
+- **Cross-Platform**: It is compatible with multiple platforms, making it adaptable to various development environments.
-- ** Supports Multiple Formats: cereal can serialize data in different formats, allowing flexibility in data storage and transmission.
+- **Supports Multiple Formats**: cereal can serialize data in different formats, allowing flexibility in data storage and transmission.

 Why These Libraries?
 ---------------------